Park Plan

 The City owns about 20 acres (N. of Stone West and E. of Eramosa River) that it paid $284,000 for to protect the ANSI AND to create a future park.
 Why is this park not noted on the map as a future park ?
 Is it because it is being turned over to be part of the Operations Campus (as part of it was in the study area for that initiative) to the east ?

-wmungall asked about 2 years ago
+wmungall asked almost 3 years ago

 Thank you for your question.
 You are correct, the Guelph Innovation District (GID) Secondary Plan identifies future open space and park in the area you are describing.
 We will be adding this to the Park Plan mapping.